 At the time of admission or initial enrollment, each student will sign a statement affirming all information regarding legal residency and domicile.
 An electronic signature is considered official.
 Students have the burden of proving legal residency and domicile when requested.
-The college reserves the right to request two or more acceptable documents to verify domicile, one of which must include a government issued photo identification such as a driver’s license, military identification, or a passport; photocopied identification is not acceptable.
+The college reserves the right to request two or more acceptable documents to verify domicile, one of which must include a government issued photo identification such as a driver’s license or state identification card; photocopied identification is not acceptable.
 Additional proof may include but is not limited to a lease, income tax returns, or utility bills.
 International citizens must show proof of immigration status to be eligible for in-county or in-state rates.
 Persons making false statements related to domicile and residency will be charged the higher tuition rates, which may be retroactive, will be subject to disciplinary action, and may also be charged with perjury in a criminal action.

 Appeal for Change of Residency

-A student must submit a residency appeal to the office of records, registration, and veterans’ affairs (RRVA) in writing within the first three weeks of the beginning of each major term or the first week of shorter terms in order to appeal tuition eligibility for that term; any appeal received later will be processed for the following term.
-The appeal form is available on the college’s website and in RRVA and must be accompanied by evidence justifying changes.
-Prior to enrollment in classes, a prospective student may notify the office of admissions and advising of resident changes.
+Students are required to submit a residency appeal to inform the office of records, registration, and veterans’ affairs (RRVA) and provide verification when their legal residency and domicile have changed, including any change of address.
+Students with a change in immigration status must notify the office of admissions and advising.
+Legal residency and domicile information and verification must be provided by the student within the first three weeks of the beginning of each major term or the first week of shorter terms; changes or appeals received later will be processed for the following term.
+The residency appeal form is available on the college’s website and in RRVA and must be accompanied by evidence justifying changes.
+Prior to enrollment in classes, a prospective student may notify the office of admissions and advising of residency changes.

 Contracted Education and Training

 Howard Community College may contract with a public or private employer or non-profit organization that maintains facilities in Maryland, in order to provide education or training for public and private sector employees or members.
-A contractual fee, in place of payment of tuition and fees, will be set under the following conditions:
+A contractual fee, in place of payment of tuition and fees, will be set in a written agreement between the college and the employer under the following conditions:

-- The employee or member is enrolled in credit or noncredit courses that will benefit the employer.
+- The employee or member is enrolled in credit or noncredit courses that will benefit the employer or non-profit organization.

-- The employer or non-profit organization pays the fee charged by the college.
+- The employer or non-profit organization pays the contractual fee established by the agreement.

-- The fee reasonably reflects the usual costs borne by students in the same or similar courses.
+- The contractual fee reasonably reflects the usual costs charged to students in the same or similar courses.

 - The employer or members under this program will be treated the same as any other students in accordance with MHEC policies and procedures, with the exception of payment of tuition.